dyarawilliams/100-days-of-code/r1-log.md

 ### R1D97
 Figured out how to make the amount of stars given for each book to display on the book ...
 I'm so excited.

+### R1D98
+Attended 100Devs class where we learned about Javascript Arrays.
+Also Redid my Simple Calculator, and changed a few things on my 3rd portfolio.